-The warm anomalies present since 2010 at Cabot Strait have been progressing up the channel towards the Estuary since then, but waters that have followed into the gulf have also remained very warm and even increased in temperature such that the average overall temperature has continued to increase (Fig. 48).
-The 2021 decrease in deep water temperature at Cabot Strait to values below those of 2020 (yet still above those of 2019) suggested that the deep Gulf might not warm further in 2022, for the first time since 2009 (Galbraith et al 2022); this has not turned out the be the case.
-The potential for still warmer waters entering the Gulf exists, as evidenced by the record high temperatures both at 300 m (7.5 °C) in Laurentian Hermitage in 2022.
+The warm anomalies present since 2010 at Cabot Strait have been progressing up the channel towards the Estuary since then, but waters that have followed into the gulf have also remained very warm and even increased in temperature such that the average overall temperature has continued to increase (Fig. 45).
+The decrease in deep water temperature at Cabot Strait to values below those of 2020 (yet still above those of 2019) suggests that the deep Gulf may perhaps not warm further in 2022, for the first time since 2009.
+The potential for still warmer waters entering the Gulf exists, as evidenced by the record high temperatures both at 200 (8.9 °C) and 300 m (7.4 °C) in Laurentian Hermitage in 2021.
+The only slight cooling signal is from the record high 200 m temperature at the Laurentian Mouth in 2020 of 10.6 °C (Fig. 46) seen to decrease to 8.1 °C in 2021 (although waters along the Newfoundland shelf were at 9.1 °C).

-10. SEASONAL AND REGIONAL AVERAGE TEMPERATURE STRUCTURE
+SEASONAL AND REGIONAL AVERAGE TEMPERATURE STRUCTURE

-In order to show the seasonal progression of the vertical temperature structure, regional averages are shown in Fig. 51 to Fig. 54 based on the profiles collected during the March helicopter survey, the June AZMP and mackerel survey, the August multi-species survey (September survey for the Magdalen Shallows), and the October AZMP survey.
+In order to show the seasonal progression of the vertical temperature structure, regional averages are shown in Fig. 49 to Fig. 52 based on the profiles collected during the March helicopter survey, the June AZMP and mackerel survey, the August multi-species survey (September survey for the Magdalen Shallows), and the October AZMP survey.
 All additional archived CTD data for those months were also used.
 The temperature scale was adjusted to highlight the CIL and deep-water features; the display of surface temperature variability is best suited to other tools such as remote sensing and thermographs.
-Average discrete depth layer conditions are summarized for the months of the 2021 and 2022 in Fig. 55 for temperature and in Fig. 56 for salinity and 0-50 m stratification.
-The anomalies were computed relative to monthly temperature and salinity 1991-2020 climatologies calculated for each region, shown in grey as the mean value ± 0.5 SD in Fig. 51 to Fig. 54.
+Average discrete depth layer conditions are summarized for the months of the 2020 and 2021 AZMP surveys in Fig. 53 for temperature and in Fig. 54 for salinity and 0-50 m stratification.
+For each survey the anomalies were computed relative to monthly temperature and salinity 1991-2020 climatologies calculated for each region, shown in grey as the mean value ± 0.5 SD in Fig. 49 to Fig. 52.